What is this statement about?

 Royal Voluntary Service is committed to protecting your privacy.
 This statement explains what, how and why we collect information about you, how we use it, the circumstances in which we may disclose it to others and the way we work to keep your information safe and secure.

 In compiling this statement, Royal Voluntary Service has considered the General Data Protection Regulation and the Privacy and Electronic Communication Regulations.

 Who are we, how you can contact us and other useful contacts?

 Royal Voluntary Service is a primarily volunteer led organisation with a mission to inspire and enable people to give the gift of voluntary service to meet the needs of the day in communities.
-The present day focus of our volunteers is to help older people who need our support, and to assist in the National Health Service.

 We are a registered charity (in England and Wales number 1015988 and in Scotland number SC038924) and a registered company (number 2520413).
 Our registered office is at the address below.
 Royal Voluntary Service is registered with the Information Commissioners Office with the reference Z9787450.